obrienjoey/snookerdb/README.md

 ## Data storage

 The data is stored in a SQL database found in `Database\snookerdb.db`.
+For more convenient access the same data is also store in **Parquet** files in the `Parquet` folder.

 ## Automation